1j01/jspaint/README.md

 #### <a href="#systemHooks.setWallpaperTiled" id="systemHooks.setWallpaperTiled">function `systemHooks.setWallpaperTiled(canvas)`</a>
 [`systemHooks.setWallpaperTiled`]: #systemHooks.setWallpaperTiled

 Define this function to tell JS Paint how to set the wallpaper.
+See [Integrating Set as Wallpaper](#integrating-set-as-wallpaper) for an example.

 Arguments:
 - `canvas`: a `HTMLCanvasElement` with the image to set as the wallpaper.